pixelbrackets/pap/docs/configuration.md

       ### Path to composer if not installed as globaly
       ### phar: (string, with filename, absolute path on host machine)
       phar: ${stages.test.working-directory}composer.phar
-    ### Stop the »deploy« task if the currently checkout out branch of the Git
+    ### Stop the »deploy« task if the currently checked out branch of the Git
     ### repository is not listed in this option
     ### Avoids deploying unwanted branches on a target stage
     ### lock-branches: (list)